-- 1. Submission of a complete application packet, including two professional recommendations, a signed statement of adherence to the college honor code, a CPL (Candidate for Professional Licensure) form, consent for criminal background check, and an immunization record (or evidence that one is on file with Salem College) - 2.
+- 1. Submission of a complete application packet, including contact information for two professional recommendations, a signed statement of adherence to the college honor code, a CPL (Candidate for Professional Licensure) form, and consent for criminal background check. - 2.
 Submission of an official transcript from a regionally-accredited college or university showing completion of a baccalaureate degree with a minimum undergraduate grade point average of 3.0 - 3.
 Submission of official transcript(s) of all graduate coursework

-- 4. submission of copy of A level teaching license or evidence of eligibility (not required for applicants to MEd in School Counseling program) - 5.
+- 4. Submission of copy of A level teaching license or evidence of eligibility (not required for applicants to MEd in School Counseling program) - 5.
 Submission of a writing sample as outlined on application - 6.
 A nonrefundable application fee of \$30 application fee (waived for Salem alumnae)